ma-gilles/recovar/README.md

 ## Installation
 To run this code, CUDA and [JAX](https://jax.readthedocs.io/en/latest/index.html#) are required.
 See information about JAX installation [here](https://jax.readthedocs.io/en/latest/installation.html).
-Assuming you already have CUDA, installation should take < 5 minutes.
+Assuming you already have CUDA, installation should take less than 5 minutes.
-Here is a set of commands which runs on our university cluster (Della), but may need to be tweaked to run on other clusters.
+Below are a set of commands which runs on our university cluster (Della), but may need to be tweaked to run on other clusters.

-    # module load cudatoolkit/12.2 # You need to load or install CUDA before installing JAX
+You may need to load CUDA before installing JAX, E.g., on our university cluster with

+    module load cudatoolkit/12.3

+Then create an environment, download JAX-cuda (for some reason the latest version is causing issues, so make sure to use 0.4.23), clone the directory and install the requirements (note the --no-deps flag.
+This is because of some conflict with dependencies of cryodrgn.
+Will fix it soon.).

-    conda create --name recovar python=3.9
+    conda create --name recovar python=3.11
     conda activate recovar
-    pip install --upgrade "jax[cuda12_pip]" -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html # You may need to pass ax[cuda11_pip] if you use cuda v11 pip install cryodrgn mrcfile scikit-fmm prody finufft scikit-image tensorflow-cpu matplotlib-scalebar dataframe-image umap-learn[plot] scikit-learn psutil git clone https://github.com/ma-gilles/recovar.git
+    pip install -U "jax[cuda12_pip]"==0.4.23 -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html
+    git clone https://github.com/ma-gilles/recovar.git
+    pip install -r --no-deps recovar/recovar_install_requirements.txt
-    python -m ipykernel install --user --name=recovar # if you want to use jupyter notebooks
+    python -m ipykernel install --user --name=recovar

 The code was tested on [this commit](https://github.com/ma-gilles/recovar/commit/6388bcc8646c535ae1b121952aa5c04e52402455).